Layering

 in the first stage.
 However, they have been arranged differently.
 If you click to

-Only some of the triangles in both have been given identical treatment, by stitching
+each.
+Only some of the triangles in both have been given identical treatment, by

-rectangle has been broken down at the edges.
-These are all finished with off-the-
+original rectangle has been broken down at the edges.
+These are all finished with

-edge stitching, usually in the colour/colours of the embroidery.
-The emphasis is
+off-the-edge stitching, usually in the colour/colours of the embroidery.
+The

-on the more "organic" look.
-This is sympathetic to the organic character of the
+emphasis is on the more "organic" look.
+This is sympathetic to the organic character

-with the vertical shapes is placed behind for contrast.
+piece with the vertical shapes (at the bottom) is placed behind for contrast.

 While Canberra and Wellington do not have mounts, I have extended Toronto

-outside the original boundaries.
-These have been finished off so as to lift them
+motifs outside the original boundaries.
+These have been finished off so as to lift the

 In Hobart, the horizontal counter-rhythm (established in the first stage) has